 I work on the relationship between global commerce and the earth sciences in the early modern period, with a focus on the trade in mineral commodities between Europe and Southeast Asia.
 A case-study of the role of precious stones in facilitating both commerce and natural philosophy appears in Gems in the Early Modern World (Palgrave Macmillan, 2019).
 In 2015 I was Delmas Junior Fellow at the Humanities Institute of the New York Botanical Garden, and my work has also been supported by the Huntington Library and Folger Library.

 In addition to my research, I am particularly interested in the role history of science, technology, and medicine play in both history and science education.
 Currently I am one of the co-ordinators if the Science Beyond the West working group, which meets regularly to discuss issues of pedagogy, historiography, methods and sources.
-Before coming to Penn, I was a Research Associate with the Making and Knowing Project at Columbia, briefly affiliated with AAAS's Scientific Responsibility program, and subsequently Project Manager for Columbia's Center for Science and Society and History in Action initiative.
+Before coming to Penn, I was a Research Associate with the Making and Knowing Project at Columbia (a collaborative project in historical reconstruction, experiential learning, and digital communication of early modern craft and science, see our contribution to Reassembling Scholarly Communications), as well as briefly affiliated with AAAS's Scientific Responsibility program, and subsequently Project Manager for Columbia's Center for Science and Society and History in Action initiative.

 History of the earth sciences, early modern globalization, Southeast Asia, minerals, cross-cultural trade, K-12 education

 "The Impact of European Trade with Southeast Asia on the Mineralogical Studies of Robert Boyle," in Michael Bycroft and Sven Dupré eds.
 Gems in the Early Modern World: Materials, Knowledge and Global Trade, 1450–1800.
 Palgrave Macmillan, 2019, 87-116